“It is certainly a very fine recording – among the very best new recordings of these works that I have heard in recent years.“

 In 2018 she is awarded the XXI edition of the Prize “La città del sole” (section Art) by the Rotary International Association “La città del sole”.
 In 2017 the International Federation of Professional and Business Women – FIDAPA BPW Italy (Rende) awards her the biennial prize “Donna del Sud” for her artistic value.
 In the same year, her artistic history and her Liszt’s music appear in the movie-documentary (and soundtrack) “Italian genius under the stars”, which has been presented at the Venice Film Festival.

-Mrs Carbone has performed for several associations, foundations, theaters and conservatories of music as soloist in Austria, China, Germany, Hungary, Israel, Italy, Poland, Spain, Slovenia, amd with orchestra and in duo with violin.
-In Spring 2019 she went to China invited to play, give masterclasses and lectures to piano teachers.
+Mrs Carbone has a wide repertoire which runs from the baroque period (including Bach concertos with string orchestra) to the 20th century.
+She has performed in Austria, China, Germany, Hungary, Israel, Italy, Poland, Spain, Slovenia, as a soloist, with orchestra and in duo with violin.
+In China she gave masterclasses and lectures to piano teachers.

-In 2018 Mrs Carbone has founded the Musical Association “Clara Schumann” (of which she is the President), that organized in 2020 the Calabria International Piano Festival.
+She has been invited to be a jury member of international piano competitions and jury member for Italian Piano Diplomas.
+In 2018 Mrs Carbone has founded the Musical Association “Clara Schumann” (of which she is the President), that in 2020 has organized the Calabria International Piano Festival.

 Ingrid Carbone began her musical training in Italy, at the Conservatory of Music in Cosenza, her hometown, where she studied with Maria Laura Macario and Flavio Meniconi, and obtained the Piano Diploma with full marks at the age of nineteen with Francesco Monopoli.
 At the Conservatory she also studied Composition.